Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Analogy to a chiral superconductor

 \section{Analogy to a chiral superconductor}

+In the ten-fold classification of topological bands, the Kitaev honeycomb model belongs to the D class~\cite{Kitaev09}.
+The latter also hosts chiral superconductors.
+In the present section we compare the Kitaev model in the vortex-full sector with a chiral superconductor with $\pm 2$ Chern number and concentrate on the states bound to a ``vortex'' in both cases.

 Caroli-de Gennes-Matricon states are mid-gap states bound to the core of a 3D superconducting vortex~\cite{Caroli64}.
-In a 2D chiral superconductor (in the D class) characterized by a Chern number $\nu$, it is known that there is an even-odd effect~\cite{Volovik99}.
+In a 2D chiral superconductor characterized by a Chern number $\nu$, these bound states also exist but it is known that there is an interesting even-odd effect~\cite{Volovik99}.
 When $\nu$ is even (for example in an $s$-wave superconductor with $\nu=0$ or in a $d_{x^2-y^2}\pm id_{xy}$-wave superconductor with $\nu=\pm 2$, see e.g.~\cite{Lee16}), one expects